apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Specifies the volumeMount of the container to backup.
+<p>volumeMountsName defines which volumeMount of the container to do backup,
-This only works if Type is not None.
-If not specified, the first volumeMount will be selected.</p>
+only work if Type is not None
+if not specified, the 1st volumeMount will be chosen</p>
 </td>
 </tr>
 </tbody>